nickmaccarthy/python-datemath/README.md

 ## What timezone are my objects in?

-By default all object returned by datemath are in UTC.
+By default all objects returned by datemath are in UTC.

 If you want them them back in a different timezone, just pass along the ```tz``` argument.
 Timezone list can be found here: [https://gist.github.com/pamelafox/986163](https://gist.github.com/pamelafox/986163)